nesterow/grip/README.md

 > Grip doesn't force you to write code in a specific style or avoid using throw.
 It is just a helper that unwraps try-catch.

-Instead of returning a nullish error, Grip always returns a consistent status interface:
+Instead of returning a nullish error, Grip always returns a consistent result interface:

 ```javascript
 const [value, status] = grip(callable) // or {value, status}